kiavashp/kiavashp.github.io/docs/_words/your-child.md

 or the scoring machine that ensures it's played fair and true

-If you birthed a hiker, destined for the hills
+If you birthed a hiker, destined for the hills you are not the trail, but a map, sparsely filled You're a broken compass in a world with many souths and norths which are harder to come about

-You are not the trail, but a map, sparsely filled You're a broken compass in a world with many souths and norths which are harder to come about
+If you're creating a painting, you are the brush who may believe their power is just not enough;

-If you're creating a painting, you are the brush who may believe their power is just not enough whose colors are defined by your seasons or a canvas of your own, for no particular reason
+whose colors are defined by your shifting seasons or the canvas of your own, for no particular reason

 You are only the bumpers
 who for a little while